 The eight partner RLCs (and number of modules) are:

 - Appalachian Highlands Science Learning Center (Great Smoky Mountains National Park,2 modules)

 - Crown of the Continent Research Learning Center (Glacier National Park, 2 modules)

-- Great Lakes Research and Education Center (Indiana Dunes National Lakeshore, 2 modules, and Keweenaw National Historic Park, 1 module)
+- Great Lakes Research and Education Center (Indiana Dunes National Park, 2 modules, and Keweenaw National Historic Park, 1 module)